China and the Russo-Ukrainian war: Meetings with foreign leaders

 On 26 April 2023, Xi made an hour-long call to Ukrainian President Volodymyr Zelenskyy.
 Zelenskyy described the call as "long and meaningful" and stressed "a just and sustainable peace for Ukraine".

 During Xi's visit to France in May 2024, he said to Emmanuel Macron and European Commission President Ursula von der Leyen that Beijing did not intend to supply weapons to Moscow and that it was ready to look into the issue of dual-use materials that enabled Russia's war effort.

 In May 2024, Putin visited China and met with Xi.
 The purpose of the visit was to deepen the strategic partnership between Russia and China.

 On 23 July 2024, the Ukrainian Foreign Minister Dmytro Kuleba visited China for the first time since the Russian invasion for talks with Chinese Foreign Minister Wang Yi on ways to achieve a diplomatic solution to the war.
-In a July 2025 meeting with Vice-President of the European Commission Kaja Kallas, Wang Yi stated that Beijing did not want to see Russia's loss in Ukraine.
+The South China Morning Post and CNN reported that in a July 2025 meeting with Vice-President of the European Commission Kaja Kallas, Wang Yi stated that Beijing did not want to see Russia's loss in Ukraine.
 European diplomats said Wang Yi is concerned that the United States would focus more on China once the conflict in Europe ends.